akshatdodhiya/Basic-C-Programs/README.md

 ### 4. Guess the Number Game

 The **Guess the Number Game** is a simple game in which the user has to guess a randomly generated number.
 The user has 5 tries to guess it right.
 It demonstrates the use of random number generation and loops to implement the game.

+### 5. Multiplication Table Program
+The **Multiplication Table Program** displays the multiplication table of a given number.
+Multiplier can be of any floating point data type.
+It demostrates the use of functions and loops to implement the multiplication table.